-This time last year, in the beginning of July 2016, me and my cousin hiked up to Skierfe.
+Have you always wanted to go to Sarek, but don’t want to do the full into-the-wild 10 day hike?
+Then you’ve come to the right place.
+This is a guide that takes you into Sarek and up to Skierfe over a weekend.
 Skierfe is an iconic cliff and a mountain famous for the magnificent view over Rapaätno and Sarek from the summit.
 The mountain is situated in the south-eastern part of Sarek National Park, but reachable in a three day hike.

-We went here on a weekend, Friday to Sunday and it was absolutely stunning – a great way to spend a weekend.
-If you haven’t been there yet, it should definitely be on your “go-to” list.
-There is many ways to get to Skierfe.
+We went here on a weekend, Friday to Sunday, and it was absolutely stunning – a great way to spend a weekend.
+If you haven’t been here yet, it should definitely be on your ”go-to” list.
 A lot of people make the hike up to the summit of Skierfe as a day trip, while hiking the King’s Trail between Kvikkjokk and Saltoluokta.

-Here’s a hiking guide to Skierfe – the shorter, 3-day version.
+Here’s a hiking guide to Skierfe – the 3-day weekend version.

-The easiest way to get to Aktse and Skierfe is to drive.
-You follow the road towoards Kvikkjokk.
+For this three day hike, the easiest way to get to Aktse and Skierfe is to drive.
+You follow the road from Jokkmokk (or Gällivare) towards Kvikkjokk.
 In Tjåmotis you turn right onto a smaller road (we almost missed the sign – keep your eyes open!) that lead to the bridge over Sitoälven.
 You pass a water power station on the road, and it feels like you’re on the wrong road.
 You’re not – just stay put.

 You have to park your car before the bridge, there’s a large parking space available.
 From the parking lot you can either walk the 10 km to the lake, Laitaure, or you can bring bicycles.
 We chose to bike which was great!
 It took about 90 minutes for us to bike.
 The road is rather big and in good shape so you can bike easily.

 Once you reach the lake, you have to leave your bikes.
 There is boat transportation available over the lake, but as with all boat transportations in the mountains it’s rather expensive.
+The boat leaves two times a day in summer time, here you’ll find more information for the summer of 2018.
 We chose to walk the last 6 km to Aktse.
-It was a nice path through the forest, not so much to see but plenty of good places to stop if you want to.
+It was a nice path through the forest, not so much to see but plenty of good places to stop.
 The walk took another 2,5 hours.

 Where to stay – tent or cabin